 The Models That Set the Standard

 Not all NSFW-capable models produce equal results.
 The gap between a low-quality generator and a high-end photorealistic one comes down to three things: training data, model architecture, and the fine-tuning applied on top.
-Here's what's actually worth using.
+Here is what is actually worth using in 2026, starting with the picks that lead the pack this year.

 Flux Dev and Flux Schnell